-Roads close as Edinburgh prepares for Queen mourners
+Edinburgh roads close as city prepares for Queen mourners

 - St Giles Street at North Bank Street

-Calton Road at Leith Street is open for local access only.
+- Calton Road at Leith Street - Local access only

-Council leader Cammy Day said: "Our city is highly experienced in handling major events, and we are working to safely accommodate the large crowds of visitors who will wish to pay their respects to Her Majesty The Queen and the Royal Family over the next few days.

-Up-to-date information can be found on the Edinburgh City Council website.
+Up-to-date information on the preparations can be found on the Edinburgh City Council website.

 The council also said that street litter bins had been removed from the length of the Royal Mile and asked people to take litter home or use bins outside the cordoned area.